cmgdragon/dragon-lightbox/README.md

 - `selectedBox` -> an object with information with the current lightbox resource element.
 It provides its `attributes`, the `resourceUrl` and the HTML `element` itself

 #### Binding
+To bind a lightbox resource means that you are linking the resource with an HTML element that will open that resource with a DOM event.

+When you are creating lightboxes declarativelly with the `data-dlightbox` attribute, those elements are being binded to the lightbox automatically.

-If you need more, you can bind new HTML elements to the lightbox instances.
+If you need more, you can bind new HTML elements to the lightbox instances, and assign a custom event that will open the lightbox.

 For it, use the `bind( elements )`

 ##### Bind without fireevent